codectl/O365-notifications/README.md

 Push notifications will be shifted to Microsoft Graph, and go under the name of _change notifications_.
 Its documentation can be found [here](https://docs.microsoft.com/en-us/graph/api/resources/webhooks?view=graph-rest-1.0).

-Transitioning to the Microsoft Graph should be simple and straightforward.
+Transitioning to the Microsoft Graph should be a simple and straightforward task.

 #### Streaming notifications

-Unfortunately Microsoft will not port the service to Microsoft Graph.
-Therefore, as of November 2022, that implementation will be obsolete.
-More details on that can be found [here](https://docs.microsoft.com/en-us/outlook/rest/compare-graph).
+Unfortunately Microsoft will not port this service to Microsoft Graph.
+Therefore, as of November 2022, the current implementation in this project will be obsolete.

+More details on that can be
+found [here](https://docs.microsoft.com/en-us/outlook/rest/compare-graph).

 ## Requirements